frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 ## THE TOWER.

-THE SMELL STRUCK first: sour ale soaked into wood, a rancid smear of spilled grease, and the cloying tang of too many unwashed bodies packed into one space.
-The garrison was a shattered remnant of what it should have been.
-Sixteen guards sat or slumped in a room built to hold twice their number, most clutching bottles with lethargic grips.
-Some blinked at me glassily, their faces slack with drink.
-Others ignored my entrance altogether, their shoulders slumped like scarecrows abandoned in a storm.
+THE SMELL STRUCK first, sour ale soaked into wood, rancid grease spilled and left to linger, the close, heavy scent of unwashed bodies pressed too tight together.
+The garrison was a shattered remnant of itself.
+Sixteen guards slumped in a space built for twice their number, fingers curled loosely around bottles, eyes glazed by drink.
+Some regarded me blankly, faces slack, while others ignored me entirely, heads bowed and shoulders limp like scarecrows abandoned to a storm.

 This was no fortress.
 It was a hollow shell drowning in surrender.

-Roderick paced near the center of the room, his voice sharp against the drunken murmurs.
+Roderick paced the center of the room, his voice sharp against the drunken murmurs.
 “Ready yourselves!
 Get moving, damn you!
 They’ll be at the gates any moment!”
-His words stumbled against their indifference, the authority in his tone stretched thin—something brittle pretending to be stone.
+His commands stumbled uselessly against their indifference.
+The strength he tried to summon was fragile, a brittle mask pretending to be stone.

-For a moment, my eyes met his, and I saw it plainly: the panic behind the orders.
-The words weren’t just for his men.
-They were for himself, a faltering refrain against the crushing weight of betrayal.
+My eyes met his then, and in that instant I understood.
+The panic behind his commands was not meant for his men alone.
+It was a refrain he spoke for himself, something to hold back the crushing weight of betrayal.

 “Kvothe!”
 Auri’s voice snapped me back.
-She darted toward me, her wide eyes fixed on the fresh stain blooming across my shoulder.
+She hurried toward me, eyes wide with worry fixed upon the crimson stain blossoming slowly across my shoulder.
 “You’re hurt!”

-I glanced at my shoulder to finally appraise the crossbow bolt that had lodged itself beneath my clavicle.
-Four inches of blackened oak jutted out like a cruel joke, just shallow enough to let me stand, just deep enough to remind me of the delicate symmetry that might let me live another hour. *Lucky,* I thought, but saying that felt wrong.
-What kind of fool calls himself lucky with a piece of wood sticking out of his chest?
+Glancing downward, I finally took measure of the crossbow bolt lodged beneath my clavicle.
+Four inches of blackened oak jutted out mockingly, shallow enough to let me stand yet deep enough to remind me how thin the line was between breathing and silence.
+Lucky, I thought, though the word felt bitter on my tongue.
+What kind of fool calls himself lucky with a shard of wood buried in his chest?

-“I’ll live,” I said, though the sharp sting when I moved told a different story.
+“I’ll live,” I said, though every movement sent fire blooming beneath my skin.

-“Looks pretty awful,” Sim said, paling as he came up behind me.
+Sim paled visibly behind me, stepping closer to peer at the wound.
+“Looks pretty awful.”

 “I know what to do!”
-Auri said suddenly.
-Her voice, as always, had a lightness to it, but a sharpness crept in as she grabbed my arm and pulled me to a stool. *Auri wanting to help—of course—but Auri taking charge?* That was new.
+Auri announced suddenly.
+Her voice, always airy and light, now held a firmness I’d never heard before.
+She grasped my arm, guiding me firmly toward a nearby stool.
+Auri wanting to help was expected.
+But Auri taking charge felt like stepping into another world entirely.

-Auri was already pulling a fresh strip from the sleeve of her dress.
-She dropped her voice into something soothing but curt, like a mother speaking to a child who refused to sit still.
-“You’re going to sit here.
-And stay.
-No moving about until I’ve dealt with this mess.”
+She was already tearing a strip from her sleeve.
+Her voice softened, patient yet firm as a mother’s command to a restless child.
+“You’ll sit right here.
+No moving around until I've set this straight.”

-When I started to argue, she pressed a wad of linen between my teeth.
-“Bite down.
-A hedgehog with a bolt in its chest isn’t very convincing.”
+I opened my mouth to protest but found linen pressed firmly between my teeth.
+“Bite down,” she instructed sharply.
+“A hedgehog with a bolt sticking out of him isn't fooling anyone.”

-I glared, but her calm defiance left no room for protest.
-She gestured briskly to Sim, who hovered nearby.
+I glared, but her quiet strength allowed no room for argument.
+She gestured quickly toward Sim, who hovered uncertainly.
 “Steady the bolt.
-Just behind the base, yes—there.
-And you,” she barked at Wil, “snap the shaft, clean and quick.”
+Just behind the base, yes, good.”
+Then her eyes flashed toward Wil.
+“Break the shaft.
+Quick and clean.”

-Wil’s expression soured.
-“Quick’s easy.
-Clean’s the problem.”
+Wil frowned deeply.
+“Quick I can do.
+Clean is the trick.”

-Auri didn’t answer, her small hands already gathering what she needed.
-Then, without preamble, Wil broke the shaft.
-The room narrowed to a single sharp crack, like stone splitting under frost.
+Auri offered no response, busying herself with quick, confident movements.
+Wil reached forward and snapped the bolt.
+The sound was sharp, like stone cracking in frost.

-Pain seared through me, pure and hot, scattering every coherent thought.
-My vision blurred.
-I barely registered Auri pulling the bolt free, her movements precise but pitiless, her smallest motions practiced and deliberate.
-Somewhere beyond the haze of agony, Sim dry-heaved, and Wil turned away, muttering sharp curses under his breath.
+Pain flared bright and blinding, scattering every thought into splinters.
+The world narrowed sharply to agony.
+I hardly felt Auri draw the bolt free, her small hands swift and merciless, each motion practiced and exact.
+Somewhere beyond the edges of pain, Sim choked back nausea, and Wil turned aside, murmuring dark curses.

-“You’re lucky it hit where it did,” Auri said after a long, breathless moment, tying the final strip snugly around my shoulder.
+“You’re lucky,” Auri murmured finally, after tying the last strip snugly about my shoulder.
+Her voice had gentled again, soothing as a cool breeze after fever.
 “No bone, no veins.
-Just your pride.”
+Only your pride damaged.”

-I blinked away tears of pain to look at her clearly.
-This wasn’t the shy hermit I had coaxed out from quiet corners.
-This was someone else, someone steady and quick and knowing.
-Was she trained in the Medica?
-That wasn’t right—I would have known.
+I blinked away the tears clouding my vision and looked clearly at her then.
+This was not the shy hermit I'd coaxed from shadowed corners.
+This was someone else entirely, steady, certain, capable.
+Had she trained in the Medica?
+No, surely I would have known.

-Nearby, Roderick watched her with an expression I couldn’t entirely place—a strange mix of confusion, pride, and what might have been guilt.
+Nearby, Roderick watched her with an expression I could not easily name, a tangled blend of confusion, pride, and perhaps a shadow of guilt.

-“Did you learn that at the University?” the King asked carefully.
+“Did you learn that at the University?” the King asked cautiously.

-Auri’s hands stilled for the briefest of moments.
-She met his gaze head-on and nodded.
+Auri’s hands paused, just for an instant, and she lifted her gaze calmly to his.
 “Of course,” she said softly.

-Roderick opened his mouth to say something more but stopped himself.
-He turned sharply away, his jaw clenched tight.
+Roderick began to speak again but caught himself sharply.
+He turned away instead, jaw clenched tight as stone.

 ### * * *

 The tower groaned as I stumbled to the narrow arrow slits.
-Some men had roused themselves enough to join me, their faces pale against the lamplight.
-The scene outside defied any hope I might have clung to.
+A few men had risen, their faces pale beneath flickering lamplight.
+I peered outside and felt hope wither inside my chest.

-Fascino’s forces moved with rhythmic precision, their scarlet banners streaming like fire in the wind.
-Tight formations surged around the tower’s base, shield bearers at the front, the sharpened hunger of battle reflected in every step.
-In their midst, the massive timber battering ram loomed like a dark god, the heads of its crew bent over it as they prepared for their approach.
+Fascino’s forces moved in rhythmic precision, scarlet banners streaming like tongues of flame.
+Tight ranks surged around the tower’s base, shield bearers pressed at the front.
+Their every step spoke a sharp hunger for battle.
+At their center, the massive timber ram loomed, a dark god surrounded by men with bowed heads, preparing their charge.

-I pressed a hand into the cold stone, breathing through the ache in my shoulder.
-From beside me, Sim spoke softly.
-“We’re trapped, aren’t we?”
+I pressed a palm against cold stone, breathing through the ache in my shoulder.
+Beside me, Sim spoke softly, “We're trapped, aren't we?”

-I didn’t answer.
+I did not answer.

-“Lugosi will come,” Roderick muttered behind me, his voice brittle and distant.
-“He has to—any hour now—his men—”
+“Lugosi will come,” Roderick muttered behind me, his voice thin and distant.
+“He has to.
+Any hour now.”

-“No one’s coming,” I said, the words heavier than I’d intended.
+“No one's coming,” I said, my words heavier than I intended.
 “This is what we have.”

-Wil swore under his breath.
-Sim stayed quiet, his fingers brushing the window frame.
-I could feel his thoughts turn like grinding gears.
+Wil swore quietly.
+Sim stayed silent, fingers brushing the stone window frame.
+I felt the turning of his thoughts like slow, grinding wheels.

-“What do we have left?” he asked, looking to one of the few sober guards.
+“What do we have left?” he asked, looking toward one of the sober guards.

-The man shrugged.
+The guard shrugged.
 “Oil.
 Pitch.
-Mishmash of gear upstairs.
-No bloody tunnels out, though.
+Some gear upstairs.
+No tunnels out.
 Just us.
-That’s it.”
+That's all.”

-Sim shot me a glance, his eyes flicking to my shoulder.
-“You can’t lead like this,” he said bluntly.
+Sim glanced at me, eyes lingering on my wounded shoulder.
+“You can't lead like this,” he said bluntly.

-“I’ll manage,” I said, even as black spots danced in my vision.
+“I'll manage,” I replied, even as darkness threatened the edges of my vision.

-“Tehlu’s breath, you can barely stand!
-Let me help,” Sim snapped, something sharp beneath his usual softness.
+“Tehlu’s breath, you can barely stand.
+Let me help,” Sim snapped, a rare edge in his usually gentle voice.

-I stepped back, leaning heavily against the wall.
-My voice came quieter now.
+I stepped back, leaning against the wall.
+My voice softened.
 “Alright.”

-For so long, I had wondered why Sim never truly stepped forward despite all his potential.
-He’d once told me that his father, the Duke of Daloni, had tried to mold him into a leader—tried and failed.
-Sim lacked the sharpness of ambition, the hunger for power or control.
-Kind-hearted people don’t seize the reins.
-They shy from them.
+For a long while, I'd wondered why Sim had never stepped forward despite his quiet strength.
+Once he'd told me that his father, the Duke of Daloni, had tried to mold him into a leader.
+Tried and failed.
+Sim had no craving for power, no hunger for control.
+Kind hearts never grasped the reins.
+They shied away.

-But perhaps his father had been right to hope after all.
-Perhaps leadership didn’t always come from hunger.
-Sometimes it came from necessity.
+But perhaps his father had been right to hope.
+Perhaps leadership did not always grow from ambition.
+Perhaps it grew from necessity.

-Sim squared his shoulders, his mouth tightening into a line I recognized—not nervous, for once, but resolute.
-“Wil, start bringing the oil down.
-Focus on the murderholes first.”
-He turned to the guards, his voice firm enough to cut through their haze.
-“You two—secure anything sharp.
-Swords, arrows, godsdamned chair legs if you have to.
-Bring them all here.”
+Sim squared his shoulders, mouth tightening into a resolute line.
+“Wil, bring down the oil.
+Start with the murderholes.”
+He turned to the guards, voice clear enough to pierce their fog.
+“You two, gather anything sharp.
+Swords, arrows, chair legs if you must.
+Bring everything here.”

-To my surprise, the men obeyed.
-Sim’s words carried weight now.
+To my surprise, they obeyed.
+Sim’s voice now carried weight.

-Outside, Fascino began his ultimatum, his smooth voice rising like venom on the wind.
-“Surrender the King, and the rest of you may leave with your lives.
-Refuse me, and you’ll see the inside of your bellies before the day is done.”
+Outside, Fascino began his ultimatum, his smooth words rising like poison on the breeze.
+“Surrender the King and the rest of you leave alive.
+Refuse me and you'll see your own bellies spilled before the sun sets.”

-The guards shifted nervously, but before doubt could sink teeth into them, Sim raised his voice.
-“Don’t believe him.”
-He stepped deeper into the lamplight, his face calm and leveled.
+The guards shifted uneasily.
+Before doubt could set its roots, Sim lifted his voice.
+“Don't believe him.”
+He stepped further into the lamplight, calm and steady.
 “Look outside.
 Look at the street.
-Tell me how many of our brothers and sisters Fascino left alive.
-Go ahead. *Count them.*”
+Tell me how many brothers and sisters Fascino has left alive.
+Go on.
+Count them.”

-The room stilled.
-Sim let the heavy silence swell.
+A heavy silence filled the room.
+Sim let it linger.

-“That’s what I thought,” he said.
-“He doesn’t want mercy.
+“That's what I thought,” he said.
+“He doesn't want mercy.
 He wants your fear.
-Don’t give it to him.”
+Don't give it to him.”

-It was the first time I’d seen him like this, standing not as a faithful companion but as a leader.
-And for the first time, under the tension fraught canopy of blood and fire, the room stayed steady.
+I'd never seen him like this, standing not as a friend but as a leader.
+For the first time, beneath the darkening shadow of battle, the room steadied itself.

 ### * * *

 The ram came first.

-From the tower, I watched as Fascino’s soldiers surged forward, wielding shields while others carried the massive timber battering ram.
-Men scrabbled into place, Sim barking orders with a sureness that felt foreign on his lips but suited him just the same.
+From the tower, I watched Fascino’s soldiers surge forward.
+Some bore shields, others shouldered the massive timber, heavy as a felled tree.
+They swarmed into place.
+Sim barked orders, his voice steady, a note of certainty new to his tongue yet fitting all the same.

-Roderick’s voice boomed from behind.
+Roderick’s voice rang out behind us.
 “For Vintas!
 Hold the fort, men!”

-Even in the chaos, I bitterly noted that his stolen valor sounded hollow.
-But there was no time for anger.
-As the ram crossed the bridge, Sim called: “Loose!”
+Even amid the uproar, I heard how his cry rang false.
+There was no time to dwell on it.
+The ram reached the bridge.
+Sim’s command snapped through the air.
+“Loose!”

-Arrows struck the unshielded front ranks.
-Soldiers fell, their weight pitching the ram awkwardly into the ground.
-But more came to replace them.
-Behind the first ranks, shield bearers pressed forward, and the battered gate shuddered under repeated blows.
+A volley of arrows met the front ranks, striking where the shields were thin.
+Soldiers tumbled, their bodies dragging the ram askew.
+Yet others stepped forward to fill the gaps, shield bearers pressing onward, and the gate trembled beneath the weight of the blows.

-The tower groaned, dust creeping from the crevices.
-I felt the vibrations of each strike in my bones.
+The tower groaned, sending a shiver of dust down from the old stones.
+Each strike found its way into my bones.
+Sim shouted again.
 “Ready the cauldron!”
-Sim shouted, rushing to help the others maneuver the boiling oil into position.
+He rushed to help the others, together heaving the vat of boiling oil above the gate.

 “Now!”
 The cauldron tipped.
-The ram crew below screamed as liquid fire poured over them, and bottles of dreg followed.
-The courtyard lit up, and Fascino’s soldiers scattered like startled insects.
+Fire poured down, cruel and bright.
+The ram crew screamed.
+Bottles of dreg crashed after, igniting wherever they struck.
+The courtyard flared with sudden light, and Fascino’s soldiers scattered like startled insects beneath a sudden torch.

-For a moment, hope flickered.
-Then I saw the mangonel.
+For a breath, hope lived.
+Then, on the far side of the field, I saw the mangonel rise.

 ### ~ ~ ~